Step 13: If/Elif/Else

 ../_images/elif.jpg

-Note the structure of the if/elif/else statements; as is mentioned above, you should see that it gives three independent choices: only one of them will be executed.
+In an if/elif/else statement, you should see that it gives three independent choices and only one of them will be executed.

 Your Turn